Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 Need for Higher-Level Actor Identifiers .......................................

-When actors are created, usually the underlying software platform (ex: the multi-agent system, the distribution back-end, the virtual machine, the broker, etc.) is able to associate to each actor a unique *technical distributed identifier* (ex: a platform-specific process identifier, a networked address, etc.) which allows to send messages to this actor regardless of the location where it is instantiated.
+When actors are created, usually the underlying software platform (e.g. the multi-agent system, the distribution back-end, the virtual machine, the broker, etc.) is able to associate to each actor a unique *technical distributed identifier* (e.g. a platform-specific process identifier, a networked address, etc.) which allows to send messages to this actor regardless of the location where it is instantiated.

 However, as the reordering algorithms rely - at least partly - onto the senders of the messages to sort them, the technical distributed identifiers are not enough here.